Silarn/EDMC-BioScan/README.md

 # BioScan plugin for [EDMC]

-## BETA
-This plugin is a WIP.
-Feel free to try it, I welcome input about incorrect species requirements and suggestions.

----

 <img src="BioScan-DSS.png" align="left" style="margin-right: 10px">
 BioScan is a utility for Explorers and Exobiologists that attempts to determine the possible value range of biological signals on bodies.
 It uses data such as the atmosphere, gravity, volcanism, surface temperature, body type, and local